 Area: 5,349 km2

 Gegharkunik is the largest province in Armenia.
-Its capital and largest city is the town of Gavar.
-However, most of the territory of the region (1,278 km2) is covered by Lake Sevan, the largest lake in Transcaucasia and a major tourist attraction of the region.
+The capital and largest city is the town of Gavar.
+However, most of the territory of the region (1,278 km2) is covered by Lake Sevan, the largest lake in Transcaucasia and region's major tourist attraction.

-Of course, it is difficult to compare all these with the underwater world of the seas and oceans, coral reefs and big ships, but only by the fact that the sensations produced by diving in the mountain lake are very different from diving in the open sea, it is a completely different.
-The season of diving in Lake Sevan begins in July and lasts until September.
+Of course, it is difficult to compare all these with the underwater world of the seas and oceans, coral reefs and big ships.
+But diving in the mountain lake are very different from diving in the open sea, it is a completely different.
+The season of diving in Lake Sevan starts from July and ends in September

 The Lake and its mountainous vicinity offer a myriad of opportunities for active and passive rest.
 Paragliding over the lake, windsurfing in the waters or camping on the shore – pick something to your taste.
-Your trip to Sevan will be incomplete without short of historical/cultural sightseeing which starts from the Sevan Peninsula and its neighborhood.
+Your trip to Sevan will be incomplete without short of historical and cultural sightseeing which starts from the Sevan Peninsula and its neighborhood.

 Sevanavank is monastery complex on a peninsula of Lake Sevan which is located in Gegharkunik region.
 According to the Armenian historians, Gregory Enlightener was founded the first two churches in 305Read More